-Project Boards are set up at the beginning of the project lifecycle and operate throughout the project until it is closed.
-Let’s take a look at the 4 key roles of a Project Board.
+Project boards are set up at the beginning of the project lifecycle and operate until it's completed.
+It has four key roles.

-First, the Project Board provides critical governance.
-They ensure that policies are adhered to at corporate level and portfolio or program level.
-They offer oversight into what the project team is carrying out.
-They, along with the project sponsor, are accountable for the successful delivery of the project and this governance role ensures that the project team is acting in ways that are ethical and within the boundaries of acceptable for the company.
+The members of the board are accountable for the successful delivery of the project.
+This governance role ensures that the project team is acting in ways that are ethical and are acceptable to the company.

-There are often decisions to be made on a project, and some of those will fall outside of the remit of the project manager.
-When the project manager is unable to make the decision, and it is something that should be discussed with more stakeholders than just the sponsor, it will go to the Project Board.
+There are often decisions to be made on a project that falls outside of the remit of the project manager.
+That decision needs to be discussed with a number of stakeholders.
+The issue will go to the project board.

-Their role is to keep the project on course by providing the appropriate direction for the team.
+The board's role overall here is to keep the project on course by providing the appropriate direction for the team.
 They contribute to setting the vision at the start of the project and keep the project on track throughout.

-The Project Board is primarily a decision-making body.
-Their role is to make the decisions that keep the project moving forward by unblocking problems and helping the project manager see a clear route to successful completion.
+The project board is primarily a decision-making body.
+Their role is to keep the project moving forward by solving problems that can block its progress and helping the project manager see a clear route to successful completion.

-The project manager will put recommendations to the Project Board.
-This could include recommendations to address:
+Throughout a project, the project manager may put recommendations to the board.
+This could include asking it to address:

-- Resourcing problems, like not having the right team members available
+- Resource problems, like not having the right team members available

 - Schedule delays

-You’ll also need to draw on the Project Board when it looks like you need to spend contingency funds or management reserves.
-They can authorize overspends and help project teams access additional funds where this can be justified.
+The project manager goes to the board when it looks like it's time to dip into contingency funds or management reserves.
+The board can authorize overspends and access additional funds when it can be justified.

-Overall, the Project Board provides an essential governance and steering function for the project team.
-Their direction and advice help the project manager guide the project in the right direction, and they are perfectly placed to step in and help if anything starts to go wrong.
+Overall, the project board provides an essential governance and steering function for the project team.
+Its direction and advice help the project manager keep the project moving in the right direction, and it is perfectly placed to step in and help if anything starts to go wrong.